SeriousOldMan/Simulator-Controller/Docs/Virtual Race Spotter.md

 	[Please] No more *announcement* [please]

 As you might expect, the word "please" is optional.
-Available options for *announcement* are: "delta information", "tactical advises", "side alerts", "rear alerts", "blue flag warnings", "yellow flag warnings".
+Available options for *announcement* are: "delta information", "tactical advices", "side alerts", "rear alerts", "blue flag warnings", "yellow flag warnings".
 After you have disabled one of the warnings (all are enabled or disabled by default according to the settings described above), you can reenable it with the following command:

 	[Please] Give me *announcement* [please]